 A huge thank you to Mack and his family, for giving Indiana Spine Group and Dr. Justin Miller the opportunity to make a difference in his life.

-Daniel Cisek returned to Indiana Spine Group after Dr. Joseph Smucker initially treated him with a lumbar laminectomy in July 2018 for spinal stenosis; a narrowing of the spaces within your spine, which can put pressure on the nerves.
+After Dr. Joseph Smucker initially treated him with a lumbar laminectomy in July 2018, Daniel returned to Indiana Spine Group for spinal stenosis, a narrowing of the spaces within your spine, which can put pressure on the nerves.

 Daniel and his wife Mary were in Florida earlier this year, when he experienced weakness in his arms, pain, was falling often and began having difficulty walking.
 They traveled back to Indiana to see Dr. Smucker in March, during the COVID pandemic.
-It was difficult to see anyone in Florida during this time and Daniel wanted to revisit Indiana Spine Group due to his former care here.
+It was difficult to see anyone in Florida during this time and Daniel wanted to revisit Indiana Spine Group because of his former care here.
 Daniel was unable to walk when he was seen at our clinic in Carmel.
 The weakness and balance difficulties he was feeling indicated he needed surgery on his cervical spine to treat his spinal cord compression, which was affecting his arm and leg function.
-Daniel had surgery at Ascension St. Vincent Fishers Hospital at the end of April.
+Daniel had surgery at the end of April.

 After surgery, he spent approximately 4 weeks in inpatient rehabilitation and was then able to go home.
 Mary stated, the main goal for her was that Daniel could get in and out of bed and the car, as she couldn’t help.
 Daniel’s goal was to walk again and was very motivated throughout his time in the hospital and rehabilitation.

 Since the acute rehabilitation, Daniel visits Indiana Spine Group’s Physical Therapy department twice a week and currently can walk with a walker and even take a few steps on his own.